-Guided reading is a daily occurrence throughout the school.
-During these sessions, children have the opportunity to explore progressively challenging books and to engage with high quality texts from different genres.
-Children work in small groups with the teacher and are taught key reading strategies to support the development of their comprehension and apply them through a range of exciting activities, such as drama and extended writing opportunities.
+Guided reading is a daily occurrence throughout the school and in this time children have further opportunity to engage with high quality texts from different genres and show their understanding through a range of responses, such as drama and extended writing opportunities.

 At St Joseph’s, we understand that being an effective writer requires many skills, such as; a sound knowledge of spelling rules and patterns, an understanding of proper grammatical conventions and sentence structures, a wide vocabulary to express ideas, and fluent, legible handwriting to write them down.

 We ensure that all of our children are explicitly taught these skills through a mixture of discrete lessons, thoughtful discussion and analysis of quality writing.

-Grammar and spelling lessons are often linked to class texts to provide children with a context for their learning and they are taught through a mixture of games, quizzes and short written experiences.
+Grammar and spelling lessons are usually linked to class texts to provide children with a context for their learning and they are taught through a mixture of games, quizzes and short written experiences.

 In handwriting lessons, pupils are taught to form and join their letters correctly – using the Nelson Handwriting Programme – to develop a legible, cursive style which allows them to communicate their ideas clearly and effectively.